United Brands Company v Commission of the European Communities: Facts

 United Brands Company (UBC) was the main supplier of bananas in Europe, using mainly the Chiquita brand.
 UBC forbade its distributors/ripeners to sell bananas that UBC did not supply.
 Also, UBC fixed pricing each week; charging a higher price in different Member States, and imposed unfair prices upon customers in Belgo-Luxembourg Economic Union, Denmark, The Netherlands and Germany.

 The Commission viewed United Brands' action as a breach of Article 86 of the Treaty of Rome (now Art 102 of the TFEU).
 Article 86 prohibits "abuse of a dominant position" of a relevant market.
 The case was referred for a Preliminary Ruling to the European Court of Justice under Article 177 (now Art 267).

-Judgment
+Judgement

 Agreeing with the Commission, the ECJ held that United Brands' behaviour was unlawful: